citp/privacy-policy-historical/s/sl/sla/slacksocial.com.md

-> *The following text is extracted and transformed from the slacksocial.com privacy policy that was archived on 2014-06-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625083141id_/http%3A//slacksocial.com/PrivacyPolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the slacksocial.com privacy policy that was archived on 2015-05-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150502190017id_/http%3A//slacksocial.com/PrivacyPolicy) for the most accurate reproduction.*

 # SlackSocial Privacy Policy

+__

-##  Privacy Policy
+## SlackSocial Privacy Policy

   1. ###  Introduction